Cuba: Former foreign minister (1992-93) Ricardo Alarcón de Quesada dies.

 named on May 12, with Sunat Atun as finance minister and Ziya Öztürkler as interior minister; Tahsin Ertugruloglu remains foreign minister.

 Sri Lanka: Prime Minister Mahinda Rajapakse resigns.
 The resignation is accepted by President Gotabaya Rajapakse.
 On May 12 Ranil Wickremesinghe is appointed and sworn in as prime minister.
+On May 14 he inducts four ministers into his cabinet, including Gamini Lakshman Peiris retained as foreign minister.
 On May 17 a no-confidence motion against the president is defeated in parliament (119-68).
+On May 25 Wickremesinghe is also sworn in as finance minister.

 Hungary: Katalin Novák takes office as president.

 South Korea: Yoon Suk Yeol takes office as president and appoints seven ministers whose nominations were approved by the National Assembly, including Lee Jong Sup as defense minister and Choo Kyung Ho as finance minister.
 On May 12 Yoon appoints Park Jin as foreign minister and Lee Sang Min as interior minister, without waiting for the parliamentary approval (which is only required for the prime minister).
-Prime Minister Kim Boo Kyum leaves office on May 12 and Choo becomes acting prime minister pending the approval of nominee Han Duck Soo.
+Prime Minister Kim Boo Kyum leaves office on May 12 and Choo becomes acting prime minister until nominee Han Duck Soo is approved (208-36) on May 20 and appointed on May 21.

 Kuwait: The emir accepts the (April 5) resignation of the government.

 Russia: The governors of Kirov (Igor Vasilyev), Ryazan (Nikolay Lyubimov), Saratov (Valery Radayev), and Tomsk (Sergey Zhvachkin) oblasti and the head of the republic of Mari El (Aleksandr Yevstifeyev) resign.
-President Vladimir Putin appoints as acting successors Aleksandr Sokolov for Kirov, Pavel Malkov for Ryazan, Roman Busargin for Saratov, Vladimir Mazur for Tomsk, and Yury Zaytsev for Mari El.
+President Vladimir Putin appoints as acting successors Aleksandr Sokolov for Kirov, Pavel Malkov for Ryazan, Roman Busargin for Saratov, Vladimir Mazur for Tomsk, and Yury Zaytsev (prime minister of Kalmykia) for Mari El.
+On May 11 Ochir Shurgucheyev is appointed acting prime minister of Kalmykia.

 Saint Kitts and Nevis: Prime Minister Timothy Harris dismisses several cabinet members, including Foreign Minister Mark Brantley (whose portfolio is assigned to Attorney General Vincent Byron), and dissolves parliament.